 Of course, you can expedite this process by taking steps to encourage referrals.
 Lynne Wells, a personal trainer in New York City, takes a very candid and simple approach, letting clients know when she has an opening in her schedule.
 “I’ll also put postcards out around the neighborhood where I work,” she says.
 Or you can offer a financial incentive, such as giving clients a discount on their next month’s fee if they send a referral and that person becomes a client.

 This doesn’t mean you can’t speed up the process and encourage referrals.
-Posting flyers in the neighborhood, sending out postcards can help keep you in your client’s thoughts incase a friend mentions that “they need to get back in shape”.
+You can create a flyer and start posting them around in the neighborhood, sending out postcards can help keep you in your client’s thoughts in case a friend mentions that “they need to get back in shape”.
 Financial incentives, such as group deals and bring-a-friend specials can also work wonders.

 Create a gift certificate for a free evaluation and one or two exercise sessions to your clients for them to give to someone else.
 Do this around a holiday, or tie it to some seasonal event to make it stand out.
 A “get in shape for summer” is a great scare-tactic to touch on the fear of not being beach-body ready.